Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.15).
+- The Royals have a 5.16 team ERA that ranks 28th across all league pitching staffs.

-- His last appearance came on Saturday against the Boston Red Sox, when the right-hander threw eight innings, surrendering two earned runs while giving up four hits.
+- The right-hander last appeared on Tuesday against the Chicago White Sox, when he threw five innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.